No matter how much advice is published on the subject, some myths still circulate about the best way to write your resume.

 You’ll also save the interviewer’s eyes by bumping the font to at least 10 points, rather than shrinking the text to fit into a too-tight, single-page document.

-If you’d still like to network with a single-page resume, consider writing a summary page (as shown in this CEO sample resume), where a quick snapshot of career history leads into more detail on subsequent pages.
+If you’d still like to network with a single-page resume, consider writing a summary page (as shown in this CEO sample resume or this example of a Networking Resume) where a quick snapshot of career history leads into more detail on subsequent pages.

 2 – The Job Description Resume Myth.